ArchitArora03/assessment-recommendation-engine/README.md

-# 🔍 SHL Assessment Recommendation Engine
+# 🔍 Assessment Recommendation Engine

 This project is a **Retrieval-Augmented Generation (RAG)** based intelligent recommendation engine designed to suggest the most relevant **SHL assessment tests** for a given job description or query.
 It supports both free-text queries and URLs pointing to job descriptions.